colorstackatuw/ColorStack-Discord-Bot/CONTRIBUTING.md

 - All Git commits are required to be signed and reviewed by at least two maintainers.
 If you are not getting a response, please reach out to the maintainers after **1 week**.
 - If you are creating or editing a new class, method, or function, please make sure to add the appropriate [documentation](https://github.com/colorstackatuw/ColorStack-Discord-Bot/blob/main/DOCUMENTATION.md).
 - All tests must be green before merging.
 Our CI/CD will run [tests](https://github.com/colorstackatuw/ColorStack-Discord-Bot/actions) to ensure everything is OK.
+- Before submitting the PR, please make sure to format with `pyproject.toml` to keep it consistent

 ## Build and Test